mrossinek/cobib/src/cobib/man/cobib-search.1.md

 ### Associated files and notes

-This command treats the `file` and `note` data fields of an entry in a special way:
+This command treats the `file` and `notes` data fields of an entry in a special way:
-* files listed under `file` will be searched with the `config.commands.search.grep` command
+* files listed under `file` will be searched with the `config.commands.search.grep` command.
+  Note, that the keyword arguments for the search command to not automatically apply to the external `grep` tool.
+  The only argument that _always_ gets forwarded is the `--context`, but any other settings should be configured via `config.commands.search.grep_args`.
-* the note file pointed to by `note` will be read and its contents included in the *cobib-bibtex(7)* output against which _QUERY_ gets matched
+* the note file pointed to by `notes` will be read and its contents included in the *cobib-bibtex(7)* output against which _QUERY_ gets matched

 This differing behavior also explains the reason for specifically tracking notes separately from files.
 See *cobib-note(1)* for more details.